Antonio-Vav/Network-Security-Research/Environment-Variables-Experimentation.md

 ## Task 6 – PATH Hijacking Vulnerability
 ![Task 6 Screenshot](images/images/6.png)
-I created a malicious `ls` script in a user-controlled directory, prepended it to `PATH`, and executed a vulnerable Set-UID program that invoked `system("ls")`.
+I created a malicious script in a user-controlled directory directed it to PATH and executed a vulnerable Set-UID program that invoked `system("ls")`.
 The malicious script ran instead of the system `ls`, demonstrating a classic PATH-hijack.
-This proves privileged programs must use absolute paths or sanitize the environment.
+This proves just how dangerous using system calls in scripts can be.

 ---